Kaushal00Vaid/OLIST-Brazilian-Ecommerce-Analysis/README.md

 Keyword-based sentiment matching on Portuguese review text (39,093 reviews with comment text).

-**Methodology note:** VADER (English-optimized) applied to Portuguese produced ~97% neutral classification — largely invalid signal.
-Replaced with a Portuguese keyword lexicon covering common complaint and praise terms.
+**Methodology note:** Sentiment analysis used a hand-built Portuguese keyword lexicon, not VADER, because VADER is English-tuned and returned ~97% neutral on Portuguese text - a result that looks like "no signal" when it's actually "wrong tool."

 **Key finding — two independent signals converge:**